ACADEMIC AND ADMISSION REQUIREMENTS

 - Senior level academic English course minimum final grade of 70% and/or equivalent test

 Detailed information can be found here, Academic Requirements by Province.

-Please note: if your first language is not English and you have not completed at least four full years of high school in a Canadian School system you are required to submit successful TOEFL (or equivalent test) results in addition to Grade 12 English (or equivalent).
+Please note: if your first language is not English and you have not completed at least four consecutive years of high school in a Canadian School system you are required to submit successful English Language Proficiency Test (ELPT) results in addition to Grade 12 English (or equivalent).